hoppersroppers/fundamentals/ImprovingYou/9-Motivation.md

+# Motivation

-# Entering the field of security is a long journey, with no shortcuts other than to keep moving forward.
+# <iframe allowfullscreen height="360" src="https://www.youtube.com/embed/dCanXwg40zo?wmode=opaque" width="640"></iframe>Entering the field of security is a long journey, with no shortcuts other than to keep moving forward.
 This means that you will have to maintain motivation over a long period of time, especially when things get hard.

 An interesting way to describe motivation is that it comes from when "At some point, the pain of not doing it becomes greater than the pain of